 - Expedited H1B Visa Processing Time – It is only done on a case by case basis from USCIS.
 The USCIS may expedite an application or petition if it meets at least one of the criteria such as, severe financial loss to the US employer or foreign employee, emergency situation, humanitarian reasons, the petition is from a U.S Nonprofit Organization for the cultural and social interests of the U.S, Department of Defense or national interest situation; There was a USCIS error or Compelling interest of USCIS.

 Does it cost to get an H1B visa extension?

 According to the law, many of the H1B visa fees in 2018 must be paid by the employer or sponsoring company, with the exception of third party costs related to the petition preparation that may be paid by either the employer or the foreign worker.
 However, the H-1B petitioners or those changing employers are required to pay the $500 Fraud Prevention & Detection Fee.

 How to Apply for H1B extension?

 A foreign national is granted a period of stay of 3 years in H-1B status.
-When this period is coming to an end, you can apply for or an H1B extension up to a total of 6 years.
-But if you’re an employer you can only request a total of 3 years on any given H petition.
+When this period is coming to an end, you can apply for an H1B extension up to a total of 6 years.
+But if you’re an employer, you can only request a total of 3 years on any given H petition.
 Follow these steps to apply for H1B visa extension –

 - Your employer will need to file a Form I-129 on your behalf along with the H Supplement and supporting documents.